nopnop2002/esp-idf-parallel-tft/README.md

  However, some drivers only work using GPIO parallels or REGISTER I/O parallels.
  __And ESP32S2/S3 only work using GPIO parallels or REGISTER I/O parallels.__
  I2S parallel is the fastest when drawing to consecutive addresses.
- However, REGISTER I / O parallel is the fastest when drawing to non-contiguous addresses.
+ However, REGISTER I/O parallel is the fastest when drawing to non-contiguous addresses.
- When using REGISTER I/O parallel, GPIO from D0 to D7 is 0 to 31.
+ When using REGISTER I/O parallel, GPIO from D0 to D7 is 1 to 31.(GPIO0 is boot mode pin)
  GPIO parallel is most slow.
 - CONFIG_WIDTH
 - CONFIG_HEIGHT